VoiletDragon/GA-G41MT-S2PT-Rev-1.1-DSDT/README.md

 Note that ALC889 patch will not work on Revision 2.0 which uses VIA Audio Chip.
 Revision 1.1 Uses ALC889.
 Revision 1.0 & 2.1 has ALC887.

+Recommend adding these edits to a clean DSDT freshly from ACPI by pressing F4 at Clover.
+Clean DSDT goes in EFI/Clover/ACPI/orgin.

 MaciASL needs to be on ACPI 6.1 under iASL which is set to default when downloading MaciASL from RehabMans fork.